algorandfoundation/puya-ts/docs/beta-to-1-migration.md

 We now support `number` and `bigint` literals when they are assigned to a `const` variable.
 Basic expressions are also allowed as long as they evaluate to a compile-time constant.

-**Note:** `number` literals cannot exceed `Number.MAX_SAFE_INTEGER` as they will lose precision when parsed, but it is possible to write expressions that would evaluate to unsafe integers eg. `2 ** 54`.
+**Note:** `number` literals cannot exceed `Number.MAX_SAFE_INTEGER` as they will lose precision when parsed, but it is possible to write expressions that would evaluate to unsafe integers e.g. `2 ** 54`.
 This is because evaluation is handled by the compiler and performed using the `bigint` type.

 ```typescript
 const x = 123